alireza-amirsamimi/pdmt/README.md

 select Download type (Download single file or queue)

-after that PersepolisDM guide you :)
+after that PersepolisDM will guide you :)

 ##Configuring PersepolisDM to use with FlashGot
 open firefox